JeremyYeaton/deprez-yeaton-2022/README.md

 # README
 This repository contains the data processing and analysis scripts for:
 Déprez, V. & Yeaton, J.D.
-(2022). _On the prosody of French ambiguous multiple negative sentences._ [[manuscript]](https://jeremyyeaton.github.io/papers/Deprez_Yeaton-2021-manuscript-ProsodyNegation_revised.pdf)
+(2022). _On the prosody of French ambiguous multiple negative sentences._ Glossa: a journal of general linguistics. [[full text]](https://www.glossa-journal.org/article/id/5756/)

 Any questions regarding the data or analysis can be directed to: jyeaton@uci.edu